miguelangel-nubla/ipv6ddns/README.md

-# IPv6 DDNS Updater
+# Network wide IPv6 DDNS Updater

-This utility discovers the IPv6 addresses of specific hosts in your network and updates DNS records dynamically.
+This utility discovers IPv6 addresses on your local network and updates DNS records dynamically.
 [Details](#what-does-this-do)

 If you have a special use case: [ipv6disc](https://github.com/miguelangel-nubla/ipv6disc)